dagbjorn/microcoffeeonkube/README.md

 Creates a self-signed PKI certificate, contained in the Java keystore `microcoffee-keystore.jks`, needed by the application to run https.
 In fact, two certificates are created, one with the fixed common name (CN) `localhost` and one with a common name free of choice (default `192.168.99.100`).

 ### microcoffeeonkube-kubernetes
-Contains the Kubernetes manifest files (yaml) of the application.
-Each microservice is allocated to a replication controller fronted by a service.
+Contains the Kubernetes manifest files (yaml) of the application, one manifest file per microservice.
+For each microservice, a replication controller is created which is fronted by a service.

+Convenience batch files for easy deploy and undeploy of the application are also provided.

 ## <a name="prerequisite"></a>Prerequisite
 The microcoffee application is developed on Windows 10 and tested with Minikube 0.19.1 running on Oracle VM VirtualBox 5.1.22.

 For building and testing the application on a development machine, Minikube is a good option.
 Minikube runs a single-node Kubernetes cluster inside a VM on your development machine.
-In addition, kubectl - the Kubernetes CLI - must be installed together with Minikube.
+In addition, kubectl - the Kubernetes CLI - must be installed.

-Installation of Minikube and kubectl is easy, just download the two executables and place them in a folder on your Windows path.
-You may also want to define the two environment variables MINIKUBE\_HOME and KUBECONFIG to suitable folders if you don't like the default location in your user home directory.
+Installation of Minikube and kubectl is straightforward, just download the two executables and place them in a folder on your Windows path.
+You may also want to define the two environment variables MINIKUBE\_HOME and KUBECONFIG to suitable folders if you don't like the default locations in your user home directory.
 MINIKUBE\_HOME is where the VM is downloaded first time you start Minikube.
+The size of this folder will grow over time.
+KUBECTL contains the kubectl config file.

 A separate Docker installation on your development machine is also useful, however strictly not necessary.